mchelem/human-activity-recognition/codebook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-XYZ

 tGravityAcc-XYZ

 tBodyAccJerk-XYZ

 tBodyGyro-XYZ

 tBodyGyroJerk-XYZ

 tBodyAccMag

 tGravityAccMag

 tBodyAccJerkMag

 tBodyGyroMag

 tBodyGyroJerkMag

 fBodyAcc-XYZ

 fBodyAccJerk-XYZ

 fBodyGyro-XYZ

 fBodyAccMag

 fBodyAccJerkMag

 fBodyGyroMag

 fBodyGyroJerkMag

-Only the mean of these measures was considered.
-The data set column names have mean appended to their names to make that clear.
+In the transformed dataset only the mean of these measures was considered.
+The data set column names have mean appended to their labels to make that clear.